danielpnsc/Git-Proxy/README.md

 ##Tools for linux terminal to cope with annoying Wits proxy.
 ### setproxy.sh
 Adds the wits proxy to your current environment.
 NOTE:It sets the git proxy globally, which means it gets saved.
-If you are not using this on a personal pc, I'd recommend removing the proxy when done using this script.
+If you are not using this on a personal pc, I'd recommend removing the proxy when done, using this script.

 ### wgetproxy.sh
 Currently needs to be revised.